 Coffee / First Aid Students

 - Students will need to be able to follow and recall instructions and information provided by the trainer so that they can complete activities that will be assessed.
 The activities will include demonstrating practical skills competently and recording answers to written questions.
-With First Aid, these written questions are asked via a pre-course online workbook and also via multiple choice questions given in class.
-In the case of Coffee, written questions are asked via multiple choice questions, true/false questions and short answer questions given in class.
+With both courses, multiple choice questions are asked via an online learning platform.

 All Other Courses

-- There are underlying skill requirements of the TAE10 Training and Education Training Package and BSB Business Services Training Package units.
+- There are underlying skill requirements of the TAE Training and Education Training Package and BSB Business Services Training Package units.